dwaynethomas/globophone/README.md

 About
 -----
-This exercise shows how I handle development of a complete (very small) full stack application.
+This exercise shows how I handle development of a complete (very small) full stack application based on a wireframe.

 Todo:
 In-page evaluations with angular.